doonfrs/transfer-cyberpanel-server/README.md

 ## Usage

-1. Run the migration by executing `migrate.sh`:
+.
+Run the migration by executing `migrate.sh`:
     ```bash
     ./migrate.sh
     ```
-2. Run the migration in verbose mode ( take care that the passwords will be in the bash history )
+.
+Run the migration in verbose mode ( take care that the passwords will be in the bash history )
     ```bash
     ./migrate.sh -v
     ```
+.
+Run the migration for specific websites
+    ```bash
+    ./migrate.sh --website=mywebsite.com --website=myotherwebsite.com
+    ```

-3. If `config.ini` is not found, the script will prompt you to create it based on the provided template.
+.
+If `config.ini` is not found, the script will prompt you to create it based on the provided template.

-4. **Confirmation Prompt**: You will be prompted to confirm migration.
+. **Confirmation Prompt**: You will be prompted to confirm migration.
 Type `yes` to continue or any other input to abort.

-5. **Individual Scripts**: Each script can also be run independently for specific migrations:
+. **Individual Scripts**: Each script can also be run independently for specific migrations:
     ```bash
     /usr/local/lsws/lsphp81/bin/php migrate-scripts/01-migrate-websites.php
     ```